Bilal-Belli/PFE_BELLI_BILAL/README.md

 > This tool is a desktop application developed by Bilal Belli.

-> The goal is to automate the semi-automated process of detecting vulnerabilities on iOS applications.
+> The goal is to automate the process of detecting some malicious behaviors on iOS applications using binary code analysis.

 ## Demo